menatahari/tp/docs/DeveloperGuide.md

     2. Test case: `edit 1 i/`
         Expected: No edits made to any startups, users are informed on valid industry inputs.

-### Listing Startups

-1. Viewing all startups in CapitalConnect
-   1. Prerequisites: There are startups stored in CapitalConnect.
-   2. Test case: `list` <br>
-      Expected: all previously saved startups will be shown only in the startup list.
-Success message is displayed.
-   3. Test case: `list 1234`<br>
-      Expected: all previously saved contacts will be shown only in the startup list.
-Success message is displayed.

 ### Finding a startup

 1. Prerequisites: One startup named `Apple` in `tech` industry and with a funding stage `A` is presented in CapitalConnect.